Grand Teton Weather - Climbing Decision Support Page

 SOMETIMES HAS OPERATIONAL ISSUES

 The National Weather Service's Lower Saddle Forecast is updated throughout the day.
 Its hourly forecast is our starting point before every climb.
-We also like to check their Forecast Discussion for Western WY.
+We also like to check their Forecast Discussion for Western WY and sometimes Eastern Idaho.
 We have yet to find a better forecast for the Grand.
 We have seen them all.
 We favor it for analyzing unstable weather.
 Like any forecast, there is a lot of wiggle room when it comes to accuracy.
-BTW: Forecast wind speeds for the Lower Saddle are often off by a factor of 2 or more because the forecast doesn't take into account the topography of the saddle (wind speeds should be higher).
-You can compare a summer forecast with actual data from the Lower Saddle's weather station.
+The more you use any forecast source, the more you'll figure out its typical errors.

 ~ SUMMER ONLY ~